ascoolarobban/iot_cloudservices_Iot20/README.md

   <p align="center">
     Fun school-project in <a href="https://github.com/voxic">Emil Nildersens</a> course "IoT and Cloud services".
     An end to end solution to meassure greenhouse emissions with an arduino.
-Visualizing all the data on thingSpeak, and getting data from YR.no into mongoDb with a heroku function writtten in python.
+Visualizing all the data on thingSpeak, and getting data from YR.no into mongoDb with a function writtten in python to upload to heroku every hour.
     <br>
     <a href="https://reponame/issues/new?template=bug.md">Report bug</a>
     ·